 Go for Natural Remedies

-Well, that’s the 3 common herbs and spices for the treatment of acne.
+Well, that’s the 3 common herbs and spices used to treat acne naturally.
 Cinnamon and turmeric are always available in my pantry.
+Are they yours?
 Cinnamon coffee being my morning companion.
 Mint growing in my backyard garden.
-Unfortunately, not growing very well this time around.

-Cinnamon, mint and turmeric help relieve stress too.
+Do you know that cinnamon, mint and turmeric help relieve stress too?
 Click here to read more.

 If you noticed, all the concoction above contains 5 other ingredients that we have readily in our kitchen.
 Raw honey, oatmeal, plain yoghurt, lemon and olive oil.